 What is epidemiological modelling and what is it used for?

-Mathematical models are simplified representations of real-world processes expressed in mathematical language.
+A mathematical model is a simplified representation of a real-world phenomenon expressed in mathematical language.
 In epidemiology, models are used to understand the way infectious diseases spread through populations.
 They combine basic principles of how a disease spreads – contact between someone who is infectious and someone who is susceptible – with characteristics of the population to estimate how many people will get infected over time.

-- Characteristics of the virus, such as the incubation period, infectiousness, and age-specific risk of symptoms, hospitalisation or death.
+- Characteristics of the pathogen, such as the incubation period, infectiousness, and age-specific risk of symptoms, hospitalisation or death.

 - Characteristics of the population, such as the age structure, ethnicity, and the level of immunity either from vaccination or from previous infection.